-The elements of a computing system are prepared separately, and they are connected through a several cm-long buses.
+The elements of a computing system are prepared separately, and they are connected through a several cmlong buses.
 A sub-nanosecond processing time is associated with a nanosecond transmission time, clearly making the paradigm unsound.
-The "in memory" processing reduces this time and decreases the "idle waiting" time, increasing the apparent processing speed.
+The "in memory" processing reduces this time and decreases the "idle waiting" time, the paradigm unsound.
+The "in memory" process increasing the apparent processing speed.